Quantized enveloping superalgebra of type $P$: Introduction

 The proofs of our results require extensive computations: further details for all the computations can be found in \cite{AGG}.

 \textbf{Acknowledgements:} The second named author is partly supported by the Simons Collaboration Grant 358245.
 He also would like to thank the Max Planck Institute in Bonn (where part of this work was completed) for the excellent working conditions.
 The third named author gratefully acknowledges the financial support of the Natural Sciences and Engineering Research Council of Canada provided via the Discovery Grant Program.
-We thank Patrick Conner, Robert Muth and Vidas Regelskis for help with certain computations in the preliminary stages of the present paper.
-We also thank Nicholas Davidson and Jonathan Kujawa for some useful discussions.
+We thank Patrick Conner, Robert Muth, and Vidas Regelskis for help with certain computations in the preliminary stages of the present paper.
+We also thank Nicholas Davidson, Jonathan Kujawa for the useful discussions.
+Finally, we are grateful to the referees for the valuable suggestions.